Trees on Private Land

 The Extension Branch retained the responsibility for administering the Farm Forestry Loan Scheme and became more involved in the marketing of FCV nursery stock.
 Liaison with other Government Departments and agencies increased.
 These agencies included the Country Roads Board (roadside vegetation), the Education Department (State School plantations), the Department of Crown Lands and Survey (vermin and noxious weeds) the Natural Resources Conservation League, the Agriculture Department (rural finance) and commercial nursery operators to appease any perceived threat to their livelihoods.
 Staff were also key players in the emerging interest in urban forestry, the setting up of the Urban Forestry Development Committee and vegetation management trials in the Western suburbs of Melbourne.

-The Branch conducted Farm Forestry workshops, field days and also produced several leaflets on growing trees such as Planting Radiata Pine and Coastal Planting in Victoria.
+The Branch conducted Farm Forestry workshops, field days and also produced several leaflets on growing trees such as Planting Radiata Pine and Coastal Planting in Victoria (In: Tree Growing and Other FCV Leaflets).
 Displays at rural shows and expos were arranged to capture landowner attention and broaden their understanding of the tree decline problem.
 Traditional farming practice and environmental factors, in play separately or collectively, can often go unnoticed for a long time eg.dryland salinity, soil compaction and the impact of chemical use.

 In 1980 the Chairman of the FCV, Alan Threader, on a trip to the USA took particular interest in Forest Improvement Programs (FIP) operating in several States (in particular California).
 Here the FIP program provided financial grants and technical advice to ranch owners, and other land managers, to address land degradation and conserve and extend tree cover.